roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 None the less,

-"The Apricot is what I like the  most."
+"The Apricot is who I like the  most."
 "Well, Apricot likes Apricot too—."